alfreda99/fullstack_designAGame/README.md

-#Full Stack Nanodegree Project 4
+# Full Stack Nanodegree Project 4

-##Game Description:
+## Game Description:
 Hangman is a simple guessing game where a random word is picked and the user guesses one letter at at time until they have guessed all the letters that spell the word.
+If the guess is in the game word, the correct guesses is updated, the score is incremented by 1.
+If the word is completely guessed correctly the score is incremented by 30.
 If they guess a letter that is not in the word, they will build the body of a stick "hangman".
-The stick man has 6 body parts and thus the user has 6 times to to guess a wrong letter before the hangman is completely constructed.
+The stick man has 6 body parts and thus the user has 6 times to guess a wrong letter before the hangman is completely constructed.
 If the hangman is built, the user will have lost the game and the game will end.
 If all the letters of the word are guessed, the user wins.
 'Guesses' are sent to the `make_guess` endpoint which will reply with either: 'You guessed right.
 The game word does contain the letter', 'Sorry, the game word does not contain the letter', 'you win'(if the work is correctly